SamirShef/Kairo/README.md

 - **Build tools not found**: Install Visual Studio Build Tools with C++ workload
 - **PATH not updated**: Restart Command Prompt/PowerShell after adding to PATH
 - **Permission denied**: Run Command Prompt as Administrator for system-wide installation
+- **CI compatibility**: If you want to use the same approach as CI, ensure you have:
+  - 7-Zip installed for extracting LLVM sources
+  - Perl installed for running patch scripts
+  - Git for cloning LLVM sources (if using master branch)
+  - Sufficient disk space (~10GB) for building LLVM from source

 ## Types
 List of _primitive_ types: